 To return (with due apologies to Miss Austen) to the two truths I mentioned at the start, editorial professionals are good at analysing and improving on what other people have done.
-And they are also all different; as Erin Brenner said in a recent article at Copyediting.com, ‘No two editors will edit the same way.
+And they are also all different; as Erin Brenner said in a (now unavailable) article at Copyediting.com, ‘No two editors will edit the same way.
 We’ll make different decisions ….
 And no editor will know everything or be able to think of every possibility.’

 So, editorial professionals (not just editors) are, in a way, natural mentors because we think analytically and we’re practiced at bringing a fresh perspective.

 I haven’t yet tried co-mentoring myself – it’s just an idea that’s been bubbling away at the back of my brain.
 But I can think of many reasons I’d like to.
 I’ve touched on some above, but here are some more: